President confident of victory - Guyana Chronicle

 Over 600,000 Guyanese are eligible to vote in the 2020 General and Regional Elections.
 And, there are some 2,339 polling stations across the 10 administrative regions.
 Nine political parties are competing in the general elections and 11 in the regional elections.

-Subsequent to observing the process at the Beterverwagting Secondary School polling place, President Granger said he has observed that there is tremendous enthusiasm on the part of the electors at all of the polling stations that he visited.
+Subsequent to observing the process at the Beterverwagting Secondary School polling place, President Granger said he had observed that there was tremendous enthusiasm on the part of the electors at all of the polling stations that he visited.

-Considering the “tremendous” enthusiasm, he expects a massive turnout.
-The President went on to say that the whole Guyana should be happy because the “democratic process” is moving smoothly so the international observers should have nothing to complain about.
+Considering the “tremendous” enthusiasm, he expected a massive turnout.
+The President went on to say that the whole Guyana should be happy because the “democratic process” was moving smoothly and even international observers should have nothing to complain about.

-President Granger although being satisfied with the process, said the coalition has noticed a few anomalies and abuses, but the party’s agent, Joseph Harmon has noted those issues and will be raising them with the Guyana Elections Commission (GECOM).
+President Granger although being satisfied with the process, said the coalition had noticed a few anomalies and abuses, but the party’s agent, Joseph Harmon, had noted those issues and raised them with the Guyana Elections Commission (GECOM).

-Harmon in an invited comment said there was an issue at one polling station, where the six-digit stamps was only stamping four digits.
+Harmon in an invited comment said there was an issue at one polling station, where the six-digit stamp was only stamping four digits.
+The matter was brought to the attention of GECOM.
+Additionally, Harmon said there were smaller issues which would have been addressed as the day progressed.

-He said he has since brought this matter to the attention of GECOM and it is being addressed.
-Additionally, Harmon said there are smaller issues which will be addressed as the day progresses.
+Early in the day, at the crack of dawn, electors were seen assembling at polling stations on the ECD to exercise their franchise during the March 2, 2020 General and Regional elections, which was dubbed the mother of all elections.
+Electors from the ECD formed part of the 285,618 voters who were listed in District Four.

-The party’s agent for the East Coast of Demrara, Attorney General Basil Williams, however, noted that there were complaints from Mon Repos aboyt a known politician handing out Identification (ID) cards.
-This matter has since been reported to the police and it is being investigated.
+The process started smoothly, according to electors and even international observers who were present at the Betervwagting Practical Instruction Centre polling place.